Antibodies – Immunity Ep 4

 ELISA stands for enzyme-linked immunosorbent assay.
 They are really useful tests that have all sorts of applications, but in medicine they can be used to see if a patient has certain antibodies in their blood.
 Let’s use the example of testing to see if someone has antibodies for SARS-CoV-2 (the virus that causes Covid-19), as that is a recent use for the ELISA test.

-- A secondary antibody is added to the well.
-The secondary antibody is designed to bind to the SARS-CoV-2 antibody, and also has an enzyme attached to it.
-So the secondary antibody will only bind if the SARS-CoV-2 antibody bound to the antigen in step 2.
+4. A secondary antibody is added to the well.
+The secondary antibody is designed to be complementary to the SARS-CoV-2 antibody, and also has an enzyme attached to it.
+So the secondary antibody will only bind if the SARS-CoV-2 antibody had bound to the antigen in step 2.

 The type of ELISA test shown here is an indirect ELISA because it uses two antibodies.
 You can also get direct ELISAs which just use one antibody, but indirect ELISAs are generally more sensitive even though they take a bit longer.
 Indirect ELISA tests can be used in a similar way to test for HIV-specific antibodies.